 While it’s not the most romantic thing to discuss, it’s important you do.

 - If you can’t live together for some reason – who will stay in the apartment or house?

-- If your significant other moves out, can you cover all of the expenses alone?
+- If your significant other moves out, can you cover all of the monthly expenses alone?

 Don’t forget to review your plan to share living expenses whenever you have a life change too.